 Read the Neighbourhood Planning Protocol (PDF: 281Kb / 8 pages) for more information on the direct support we can provide.

 We also fund a small grant scheme to help the initial stages of engaging in Neighbourhood Planning.
 You can use this to help decide with your community what you want to do before you are ready to apply to locality for funding.
 This is managed on our behalf by ACTion with Communities in Cumbria (ACT).

 ACTion with Communities in Cumbria (ACT) can also provide initial Neighbourhood Planning information and advice on engaging your community on the issues.
-For more information, contact ACT on Telephone: 01228 817224 or Email: firstname.lastname@example.org
+For more information contact ACT for details see contact us on ACT website.

 For national guidance on Neighbourhood Planning, or the wider reforms to the planning system through the Localism Act, we suggest the following: